SABLE: Secure And Byzantine robust LEarning: Introduction

-\textbf{Empirical evaluation.} We thoroughly test the performance of our algorithm both in terms of computational cost and learning accuracy.
-Indeed, we implement \algoname{} on benchmark image classifications tasks with large models, and provide unit execution times of our implementation.
+\textbf{Empirical evaluation.} Finally, we thoroughly benchmark the performance of our algorithm both in terms of computational cost and learning accuracy.
+Indeed, we implement \algoname{} on standard image classifications tasks with large models, and provide unit execution times of our implementation.
 Our results show that \aggregator{} has practical execution times, especially when distributing the computations at the server across several cores.
-Furthermore, node subsampling significantly accelerates the computations, with a speedup of up to 9$\times$ in certain settings.
-Moreover, we test \algoname{}, purely in terms of ML performance, in two distributed systems and under different Byzantine regimes.
-Our experiments show that \algoname{} is consistently robust to Byzantine attacks and matches the performance of its non-private counterpart Robust-DSGD on MNIST~\cite{mnist} and CIFAR-10~\cite{cifar}, even when using small bit precisions (see Section~\ref{sec_exp}).
-This demonstrates the practical relevance of our algorithm.
+Furthermore, node subsampling significantly accelerates the computations up to 9$\times$.
+We evaluate the robustness of \algoname{} in terms of ML accuracy in two distributed systems and under different Byzantine regimes.
+Our experiments show that \algoname{} is consistently robust to state-of-the-art Byzantine attacks (such as \emph{fall of empires}~\cite{FOE}, \emph{a little is enough}~\cite{ALIE}, and \emph{label flipping}~\cite{allen2020byzantine}) and matches the performance of its non-private counterpart Robust-DSGD on MNIST~\cite{mnist} and CIFAR-10~\cite{cifar}, even when using small bit precisions (see Section~\ref{sec_exp}).
+Moreover, we show in our experiments that, in executions where all nodes behave correctly (i.e., there is no Byzantine behavior), \algoname{} yields very close accuracies to its non-robust counterpart (i.e., private DSGD using additive HE).
+This confirms that the robustness cost of our solution is small (in terms of loss in accuracy), and demonstrates the empirical relevance of \algoname{} in practice.